-- Repel or catch the rodents: You can use traps or sonic repelling tools to try to catch or disperse the rodents from the area.
+- Repel or catch the rodents: You can use traps or sonic repelling tools to try to catch or disperse the rodents.
 This method works best if your car is parked in an enclosed area.

-- Use "rodent tape" or other chemical deterrents: Some people with rat problems have been able to deters animals from eating the wires in their car by wrapping the wires with a spicy tape.
+- Use "rodent tape" or other chemical deterrents: Some people with rat problems have been able to deter animals from eating the wires in their car by wrapping the wires with spicy tape.
 Bitter or sour sprays, which rodents also don't like, can work, too.